Kgodisho-Mononyane/css-exercises/intermediate-html-css/advanced-grid/01-responsive-holy-grail/README.md

 ### Self Check
 - The grid tracks do not use static sizes (no pixels!)
-- The second column is three times larger than the other
 - The columns narrow and widen as the viewport changes size
 - Row 3 gets taller to accomodate text wrapping as you narrow the viewport size